ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 ```

 - Step 5: Set up PHP TimeZone according to your region.
 You must use the value available in <a href="https://www.php.net/manual/en/timezones.php" target="_blank" rel="noopener">PHP Documentation</a>
-- Search for the **date.timezone** line, uncomment it and edit it according to the selected TimeZone:
+- Search for the <b>date.timezone</b> line, uncomment it and edit it according to the selected TimeZone:

 ```